MarcinKilarski/Interactive-Website-Performance-Report/README.md

 4. Set the date

-   - In the top right corner, you can select the date range for which you would like to see the data
-   - Once picked, it will be updated on all pages
+   - Go to "File" (top navigation) > select "Report Settings" > select the date range for which you would like to see the data (to be able to do it, you need to first select a report-lever data source.
+Once picked, it will be updated on all pages.

 5. Edit the report